snaapsh0t12/snaapsh0t12/README.md

 ### So apparently this is a thing

-## I have too many private repos, and not enough public
+I have too many private repos, and not enough public Just trying to get by.
+Rust is pretty cool.

 <div>
   <p>